Securing SQL Server

 2. Queries now introduce a table-valued function which runs each time.
 This can be a significant performance drag.

-Row Level Security - When to Use
+Row-Level Security - When to Use

 Always Encrypted